-At MCT, within our suite of business intelligence offerings, we anticipate the rollout of another option.
-This competitive rate comparison tool will allow our users to gauge their price against the price of their peers.
+At MCT, within our suite of business intelligence offerings, we debuted a competitive rate comparison tool that allows our users to gauge their price against the price of their peers.

 A competitive rate comparison tool is important for margin management because you can compare your street price to the street prices of other lenders.